MalloZup/saint-build/README.md

 # Constraints

-The project doesn't aim to support the full jenkins api.
+- The project doesn't aim to support the full jenkins api.

+- For moment all jobs events will sent to only 1 channel (rocketchat api).
+You will need to create 2 or more daemons with diff configuration pro team. ( this is also more isolated)

 ___
 Copyright © 2019 Dario Maiocchi